-- a) Simple fracture: The fracture without any wound, where the bone is broken at one place is called a simple fracture. - b) Compound fracture: In a compound fracture, the skin and muscles are damaged along with the fracture.
-The broken bone comes out through the skin by tearing it. - c) Complicated fracture: In complicated fractures, a bone is broken and damages the internal organs.
-The internal organs may be tissues, nerves or arteries. - d) Greenstick fracture: These fractures are commonly seen in children because their bones are very soft and delicate.
-Whenever there is any stress on the bone, it is bent.

-- e) Comminuted fracture: When a bone is broken into three or more pieces, it is called a comminuted fracture.
-Such type of fracture is possible in cycle race or motorcycle race. - f) Impacted fracture: When the end of a fractured bone enters into another bone, it is called an impacted fracture. - g) Transverse fracture: it is a break in one of the bones of the spine or part of it.
-It was shaped like a wing.
-These injuries occur in the thoracic spine or low back area - h) Oblique bone fracture: These fractures occur when the bone is broken diagonally to the axis of the bone.
-These fractures occur in the long bones of our body.
+- 1. Proper warming up - 2.
+Proper conditioning of the body - 3.
+Scientific equipment's & facilities - 4.
+Clean & plain surface of playgrounds - 5.
+Playfields/court should be clean and smooth - 6.
+Fatigue, sickness & injuries' condition to avoid participation in the sports training - 7.
+Players should use protective equipment - Bone injuries: There are following types of bone injuries. - a) Simple fracture: The fracture without any wound, where the bone is broken at one place is called a simple fracture. - b) Compound fracture: In a compound fracture, the skin and muscles are damaged along with the fracture.
+The broken bone comes out through the skin by tearing it. - c) Complicated fracture: In complicated fracture, a bone is broken and damages the internal organs.
+The internal organs may be tissues, nerve or artery. - d) Greenstick fracture: These fractures are commonly seen in children because their bones are very soft and delicate.
+Whenever there is any stress on the bone, it is bent. - e) Comminuted fracture: When a bone is broken into three or more pieces, it is called a comminuted fracture.
+Such type of fracture is possible in cycle race or motorcycle race. - f) Impacted fracture: When the end of a fractured bone enters into another bone, it is called an impacted fracture.